Most Expensive Bass Guitars Available Today (2025 Updated)

 1969 fender mustang bass

-The Fender Mustang bass is most famous for its staple player — Bill Wyman of The Rolling Stones.
+The Fender Mustang bass is best known by its famous previous owner, none other than Bill Wyman of The Rolling Stones.
 Wyman could be seen playing it between the years 1969 and 1970.
-This bass from 1969 was auctioned off at $384,000.
-In addition, the buyer received Wyman’s other gear and even an amp.
+The 1969 bass, along with Wyman’s amp and other gear was auctioned off at a whopping $384,000.

-We can understand why someone would pay that much, aside from its legacy.
+We can understand why someone would be willing to pay that much, aside from its legacy.
 The bass has a beautiful orange finish and stripes at the side.
-The bright colors and stripes were meant to attract younger players; instead, the bass attracted the bass player of one of the biggest rock bands in the world.
+The bright colors and stripes were meant to attract younger players.
+No one could have anticipated it to be played by one of the biggest rock bands in the world.

 The Ritter Royal Flora Aurum Bass Guitar